 Equity release providers have come a long way since the 1990s when bad press was commonplace.
 Your home and security within it is very important.
 You need to know that you are guaranteed to remain in your property for life if you take out an equity release plan.
 Fortunately, the advancements & innovations found in today’s plan features are also found in the regulation and compliance side of the equity release industry.

 The Financial Services Authority (Now the Financial Conduct Authority) took charge of the industry in 2004 and set out some important rules & regulations that companies wishing to provide equity release schemes have to adhere to.
 Failure to adhere to these guidelines would result in the company being penalised and the customer receiving compensation.

 You can rest assured that equity release is now one of the most regulated products in the UK and that these regulations are there for your safety.
 They exist to allow you to make the most of your property wealth without having to worry about what is going to happen to your home.

 To release equity, you must now be advised by a qualified financial adviser who has passed equity release qualifications.
-At Responsible, all of our equity release advisers are highly experienced and have passed qualifications over and above what is required by the Financial Services Authority.
+At Responsible, all of our equity release advisers are highly experienced and have passed qualifications over and above what is required by the Financial Conduct Authority.
 As the plan is advised, you have the right to seek compensation and file a complaint if the advice is found to be unsuitable and you have been put at a disadvantage because of it.

 Alongside the regulator, a trade body has been established to provide customers with further protection and guarantees to ensure you are always safe when you release equity.